"How are the kids?" Sebastian asked.

 I bought the Gulag book too but it's been sitting on my bed stand for a while," Kelly said.
 "I don't usually read books with over seven hundred words.
 Actually I don't get much time to read at all."

-Sebastian was surprised.
-“I’ve started reading some French writers.”
+Sebastian was surprised that his friend was reading books that Sebastian had recommended so long ago.
+"I've started reading some French writers."

 "You were always reading, now I hear you're developing a reputation as a fighter.
 That's how I found you.
 You're getting well known. "